Business Bankruptcy FAQs

 BUSINESS BANKRUPTCY QUESTIONS

 Chapter 11 can permit management or owners of a business to restructure the debt of the business and reorganize the business.
 The filing of bankruptcy creates an automatic stay (discussed further below) which is comprehensive and bars virtually all creditor collection activity, including commencement and continuation of lawsuits and enforcement of judgments against the debtor's assets.
 In chapter 11 the business can seek to reorganize as a going concern, or to sell its assets in whole or in part.
-Chapter 11 is an attractive method for asset purchasers to acquire assets because through a sale in the bankruptcy court pursuant to section 363 of the Bankruptcy Code they can ensure that they are acquiring assets free and clear off all liens and claims (including tax claims).
+Chapter 11 is an attractive method for asset purchasers to acquire assets because through a sale in the bankruptcy court pursuant to section 363 of the Bankruptcy Code they can ensure that they are acquiring assets free and clear of all liens and claims (including tax claims).
 A chapter 11 bankruptcy also provides a mechanism for a business to reject burdensome leases and contracts (discussed further below).
 Chapter 11 should not be viewed as a panacea or first resort.
-However, it can be a very useful way for a financially troubled business to restructure its debts in appropriate situations, or attempt to preserve the "going concern" value of its assets in a sale.
+However, it can be a very useful way for a financially troubled business to restructure its debts in appropriate situations, force creditors to accept a repayment plan over time when they are not willing to do so out-of-court, or attempt to preserve the "going concern" value of its assets in a sale.
 The decision whether chapter 11 is appropriate for a particular business must be made based on the facts applicable to that business and it will not work for all companies.

 One of the benefits of chapter 11 to a business debtor is that it has the choice to assume or reject its ongoing contracts and unexpired leases, and can reject financially burdensome ongoing contracts and unexpired leases.
-The claims of the other side to the contract or unexpired leases for rejection damages are treated as pre-petition unsecured claims in the bankruptcy.
+The claims of the other side to the contract or unexpired leases (such as a real estate landlord that leases space to the chapter 11 debtor or a company that leases trucks to the chapter 11 debtor) for rejection damages are treated as pre-petition unsecured claims in the bankruptcy.
 The Bankruptcy Code also caps a landlord's lease rejection damages claim (to one year's rent or 15%, not exceeding 3 years, of the remaining term of the lease).

 Unlike chapter 7, when a business files for chapter 11, a trustee will usually not be appointed and the debtor will remain a "debtor in possession" (DIP) with the same management in place unless the bankruptcy court orders a trustee appointed for "cause" (including fraud, dishonesty, incompetence or gross mismanagement of the affairs of the debtor by its current management), or if the court determines that appointment of a trustee is in the best interest of creditors.

-The main goal of a chapter 11 case is for a plan of reorganization regarding the debtor to be approved by its creditors.
+The main goal of a chapter 11 case is to obtain approval of a plan of reorganization to restructure the the debtor's financial affairs.
 The Bankruptcy Code gives the debtor the exclusive right to file a plan for the first 120 days of the case (which can be extended not more than 20 months from the date the case was filed).
-A creditors committee, or even individual creditors, can file a plan of reorganization once the debtor's exclusive filing period has lapsed (or been lifted by the Court).
+A creditors' committee, or even individual creditors, can file a plan of reorganization once the debtor's exclusive filing period has lapsed (or been lifted by the Court).
 Debtors in chapter 11 must be represented by attorneys.
 Creditors committees typically also hire attorneys.

 An assignment for the benefit of creditors is a state law alternative to bankruptcy.
 Article 2 of the New York Debtor & Creditor Law specifies the procedures and requirements for an assignment for the benefit of creditors.
 It involves the assignment by a debtor to an assignee of all of the debtor's property pursuant to a written assignment agreement.
 The assignee then collects and liquidates the property and satisfies creditor's claims in accordance with the procedures specified in the Debtor & Creditor Law.
 The New York Supreme Court has jurisdiction over the proceeding.
 Unlike some states where they are regularly used, assignment for the benefit of creditors is a rarely used device in New York.
 One draw back with it, compared to bankruptcy, is that there is no nationwide automatic stay created by the commencement of the case.
 However, in certain circumstances the overall costs of administration may be cheaper than in a bankruptcy case thereby resulting in a greater return to creditors.
 In addition, the administration of the case may also be faster than in a bankruptcy case.

 An involuntary bankruptcy filing is a bankruptcy filing that it commenced against a debtor by petitioning creditors.
-An involuntary bankruptcy case may be commenced under chapter 7 or chapter 11 against a person or business entity by three or more petitioning creditors (or 1 or more creditors if the debtor has less than 12 creditors) holding noncontingent, undisputed claims aggregating at least $13,400 based on the debtor's failure to pay his, her or its debts as they become due, or the appointment of a custodian over substantially all of the debtor's assets (such as an assignee for the benefit of creditors)
+An involuntary bankruptcy case may be commenced under chapter 7 or chapter 11 against a person or business entity by three or more petitioning creditors (or 1 or more creditors if the debtor has less than 12 creditors) holding noncontingent, undisputed claims aggregating at least $16,750 (as of April 1, 2019 and to be adjusted every 3 years) based on the debtor's failure to pay debts as they become due, or the appointment of a custodian over substantially all of the debtor's assets (such as an assignee for the benefit of creditors)